DS4PS/cpp-526-sum-2020/schedule.md

 <br>

-Visit the video on YouTube to use bookmarks in the description or chapters in the progress bar.
+Visit the [video](https://youtu.be/xgPwDlAtuNI) to navigate using timestamps in the description or bookmarks in the progress bar.

 * (**00:00**) Introduction & Defining Integrated Development Environments (IDE)
 * (**00:41**) The Five Key Components of RStudio